Caroline McDonald-Harker

 EDUCATION:

 Ph.D.
-Sociology, University of Alberta (Recipient of SSHRC Doctoral Fellowship)
+Sociology, University of Alberta (Awarded SSHRC Doctoral Fellowship)

 M.A.
 Sociology, McGill University

-Dr. Caroline McDonald-Harker is a Sociologist and Associate Professor in the Department of Sociology & Anthropology.
-She is also the Director of the Centre for Community Disaster Research (CCDR), and a Research Associate with the Institute for Environmental Sustainability (IES).
+Dr. Caroline McDonald-Harker is a Sociologist and Associate Professor in the Department of Sociology and Anthropology.
+She is also the Director of the Centre for Community Disaster Research (CCDR) at Mount Royal University.

 AREAS OF EXPERTISE:

-Dr. Caroline McDonald-Harker’s areas of expertise and research include: the sociology of disasters; families; parenthood/parenting; children & youth; trauma and resilience; mental health; gender; domestic violence/abuse; and quantitative and qualitative research methods.
-Over the last five years Dr. McDonald-Harker has conducted three large-scale disaster research studies funded by external research grants totaling over 1.9 million dollars.
+Dr. Caroline McDonald-Harker’s areas of expertise and research include: the sociology of disasters; families; parenthood/parenting; children and youth; trauma and resilience; mental health; gender; domestic violence/abuse; and quantitative and qualitative research methods (mixed methods).
+Over the last several years Dr. McDonald-Harker has conducted several large-scale research studies funded by external research grants totaling over 1.9 million dollars.
 Dr. McDonald-Harker is regularly interviewed by local, national, and international media including CBC, CTV, Global News, The National, The Globe and Mail, and Huffington Post, among others, to provide her expert opinion on sociological topics in her areas of expertise.

 COURSES TAUGHT: